 Weather: In the event that inclement weather is expected for the weekend of the meet, the coaches of the attending teams will discuss the best plan for any needed changes to the event timeline.
 All updates will be provided on the event page here.

 Qualifying

-Times: Session 1: There are no qualifying times for Session 1.
+Times: There are no qualifying times for the meet.

-Sessions 2 & 3: Swimmers entering in 200 meter events during Sessions 2 and 3 must have, in the two years preceding the first day of the meet, achieved the 13-14 year old 2013 – 2016 National Motivational “B” time appropriate for their gender.
-Converted times will be accepted in the appropriate course – LCM, assuming that they meet the associated SCY time standard.
-“No Times” will not be accepted.

-Session 4: There are no qualifying times for Session 4.

-Age up Date: The age of the swimmer will be his/her age on May 30, 2015.
+Age up Date: The age of the swimmer will be his/her age on September 19, 2015.

 Entry